History of the Group

 group of professional developers who concentrate our interests in the

-Microsoft Visual Studio .NET development tool set, emphasizing Visual Basic
+Microsoft Visual Studio development tool set, emphasizing C# and all the

-Experiences (Microsoft Office, MSN, etc.), XML Web Services (and .NET
+Smart Devices, etc.), Experiences (Microsoft Office, etc.), XML

-including SQL Server, BizTalk Server, Commerce Server, etc.).
+including SQL Server, BizTalk Server, etc.).
+Special emphasis is now

-We strive to first address and concentrate on the needs of the large body of enterprise application developers.
-These may include
+We strive to first address and concentrate on the needs of the large body of enterprise application developers

 In all of these above, many of the technology solutions overlap for these application developers.
 We